 In 1996 a group of M.B.A. directors and administrators from Jesuit and Jesuit-friendly universities decided to work together to promote the many benefits of Jesuit business education.
 This consortium of 28 Jesuit and a subset of Jesuit-friendly schools include some of the most revered names in business education.
 The collective of resources of these schools provides you with a unique competitive advantage.

-Across the United States, twenty one AACSB accredited Jesuit and three Catholic, non-Jesuit universities formed a multilateral agreement.
+Across the United States, twenty-one AACSB accredited Jesuit and three Catholic, non-Jesuit universities formed a multilateral agreement.
 Students in the Graduate School of Management may, if necessary, transfer credits from a member of the multilateral agreement.
 The student applies for admission at the Jesuit M.B.A. school as a ‘Jesuit Multilateral’ applicant and submits all required application materials for the receiving school.
 The Graduate School of Management completes the Multilateral Agreement Form along with a letter of ‘good standing’ and forward this to the receiving school upon written notification from the student.
 The student benefits with a continued Jesuit education, ability to continue with the Marquette University M.B.A. and is not restricted to six transfer credits.
 Students must earn a B or better grade to transfer courses.
 Students earn the M.B.A. degree from the school that granted more than 50% of the credits.
 Students are encouraged to complete the Approved Non-MU Study Continuation form reflecting their appropriate registration status.
 The Continuation registration will keep the student active as a Marquette University student.
 Continuous registration is required every fall and spring semester from a student’s first registration through graduation.
-The continuation form is available the GSM website at marquette.edu/gsm.
-Additional Jesuit M.B.A. information can be found at jesuitmba.org.Back To Top
+The continuation form is available on the Graduate School of Management website.
+Additional Jesuit M.B.A. information can be found on the Jesuit MBA website.

 Law Student Consent to take a GSM course

 Changes in a graduate student’s enrollment are under the jurisdiction of the Graduate School of Management.
-Most enrollment changes, i.e., adding and withdrawing from courses, can be done using the online registration system.
-Instructions for adding or withdrawing from courses are available at marquette.edu/mucentral/registrar.
+Most enrollment changes, i.e., adding and dropping courses, can be done using CheckMarq, the online registration system.
+Instructions for adding or dropping from courses are available on the Marquette Central Course Registration website.

 Students in the Graduate School of Management (GSM) cannot repeat courses to improve grades.
 However, if a student has failed a course and is allowed to continue studies, or has been readmitted, and the course is required in their degree requirements, the student must retake the course.
 All grades received, including an F grade, remain in the GSM grade point average.
 A minimum grade point average of 3.000 is required to graduate.